Last Updated on April 13, 2026 by James Hartley

 The Australia-Singapore Dual Jurisdiction Scenario

-An increasingly common structure for ThriveOnz360’s audience: businesses operating in both Australia and Singapore — tech startups, professional services firms, and e-commerce businesses building Asia-Pacific presence.
+An increasingly common structure: businesses operating in both Australia and Singapore — tech startups, professional services firms, and e-commerce businesses building Asia-Pacific presence.

 The setup: Australian Pty Ltd with ABN and GST registration + Singapore Pte Ltd with UEN and GST registration (if applicable).
 Revenue in both AUD and SGD.
 Payroll in both countries.
 Cross-border transactions between entities.